Haya27ab/myProject2/README.md

 -Add Flower
 - Update
-- Delet All and Delet one cell
+- Delet All oR Delet one cell
 - show Flower inFormation
 - Take photo From Library